Group members

 Jaime Landeros

-PhD student in Mechanical Engineering (starting Fall 2024)
+PhD student in Mechanical Engineering (started Fall 2024)

 Jacobs Hall (EBU1) | Room 4207

-Jaime is interested in applying data-driven model reduction for quantifying the uncertainties in global-scale, multi-physics models of space weather, as well as in using the lessons learned from the application of these methods to complex physical systems to develop them.
+aime is interested in data-driven reduced-order modeling and inverse problems in space weather.
 Prior to joining the group, Jaime completed a B.S. in Aerospace Engineering at Cal Poly Pomona and a three-year internship with the NASA Goddard Solar Physics Laboratory where he explored physics-based surrogate modeling, uncertainty quantification, and data analysis in space weather and liquid propulsion applications.
+Check out his website.

 Undergraduate Students